 However, it appears that the easy work has been done and it is becoming more challenging to trace beneficiaries due to a lack of documentation.
 In cases where members or their beneficiaries have documentation such as pay slips or member statements, these claims have mostly already been paid.
-Tracing agents hired by the fund administrators have managed to find the members, or the members have already approached the retirement fund or FSB due to the high level of awareness around unclaimed benefits.
+Tracing agents hired by the fund administrators have managed to find the members, or the members have already approached the retirement fund or FSCA due to the high level of awareness around unclaimed benefits.
 Nevertheless, a problem does remain in rural areas where the lack of formal addresses has made it difficult for tracing agents to find the members.

 The challenge arises for members or beneficiaries where documentation is not available or where it is difficult to identify the member.
 This is especially true for migrant workers who make up a large percentage of the workforce.
 If they were employed either as illegal immigrants, or were not willing to provide their actual names and identification numbers, the fund would not have their accurate details, making it difficult to trace them or their beneficiaries.
 It is also problematic for their beneficiaries to prove their claim.
-The FSB raised a concern that this practice of not having sufficient member details continues in the mining, motor, metal and engineering industries.
+The FSCA raised a concern that this practice of not having sufficient member details continues in the mining, motor, metal and engineering industries.

 Apart from poor record-keeping by fund administrators, the FSB says members themselves are not providing the fund with updated contact details for themselves and their beneficiaries.
 There is also a trend for members not to inform their dependents that if they die in service, there may be benefits payable or to inform the dependents which institution to contact.

 If you believe you are entitled to an unclaimed benefit, before you get too excited, be aware that over 1 million members (26.46%) have an unclaimed benefit of less than R250.
 In these cases, the member most likely had already claimed their funds but some interest or a late payment had accrued to their account subsequent to the withdrawal.